Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Accelerations and Mass Densities from Normalizing Flows

 Here $*$ indicates convolution with the kernel.
 The Gaussian kernel is truncated at $|\vec{x}/\vec{h}| =2$ where $\vec{h} = (0.5,0.5,0.2)$~kpc.
 This ellipsoidal kernel averages the mass density at scales below $\vec{h}$, and thus we are not sensitive to density fluctuations at scales smaller than this.
 We draw 3,200 points to calculate the mass density at each $\vec{x}$, again using quasi-Monte Carlo sampling.

 With the total mass density calculated at a point, we can then extract the dark matter mass density using a model for the baryonic components of the Milky Way.
 The details of our baryonic model are discussed in Appendix~\ref{app:baryons}.
 Briefly, we model the baryonic components of the Galaxy at the Solar cylindrical radius with 15 components (ten stellar and five gas components) as per Ref.~\cite{2015ApJ...814...13M}, with refinements from Refs.~\cite{2018PhRvL.121h1101S,2023arXiv230312838O}.
-Each component has an exponential or Gaussian suppression as a function of height $|z|$ off of the disk -- note that all these baryonic components assume axial symmetry.
+Each component has an exponential or Gaussian suppression as a function of height $|z|$ off of the disk and an exponential in radial distance from the Galactic center -- note that all these baryonic components assume axial symmetry.
 The parameters of each model can be found in Table~\ref{table:baryonic_inputs}.
 Baryons dominate the mass density within $|z|\sim 0.5~$kpc of the disk.

 In Table~\ref{table:mass_density}, we report the total mass density, the baryonic density, and the inferred dark matter density calculated at the Solar location, using a single averaging kernel centered at the Sun.